sodadata/docs/soda-cl/group-evolution.md

 layout: default
 title: Group evolution checks
 description: Use a SodaCL group evolution data quality check to validate changes to the categorical groups you defined.
-parent: SodaCL
+parent: SodaCL reference
 ---

 # Group evolution checks
 *Last modified on {% last_modified_at %}*

-Use a group evolution check to validate the presence or absence of a group in a dataset, or to check for changes to groups in a dataset relative to their previous state. <br /> *Requires Soda Library*
+Use a group evolution check to validate the presence or absence of a group in a dataset, or to check for changes to groups in a dataset relative to their previous state. <br />
+*Not supported in Soda Core*

 {% include code-header.html %}
 ```yaml